 Choosing a pricing strategy should be a well-thought-through decision.
 Our research has shown that a freemium path results in serious responsibility — you and your team would have to spend plenty of time, effort, and resources to support thousands of non-paying users.
 At the same time, going down the route of a free trial or premium strategy may not result in as much exposure as your product could’ve had with freemium.

 Only you can make the tough choice.
 The good news is, your decision doesn’t have to be final.
 In the world of lean startups, you can iterate and experiment trying new and different approaches, looking for the perfect one for your business.

 The ultimate goal of experimenting with the pricing is to convert as many users as possible into paying customers.
-If you still don’t think your pricing page requires more than six hours of your attention, consider that even the slightest change in conversion rate could result in a tens of thousand dollars difference.
+If you still don’t think your pricing page requires more than six hours of your attention, consider that even the slightest change in conversion rate could result in thousands of dollars in lost sales.

 Editors’ note: This article was originally published in 2017 and updated for 2020.